 Foreign Embassies in Peru

 Positioned halfway down the dry and dusty desert coastline of Peru, the city of Lima is hemmed in by the Pacific Ocean on the one side and the foothills of the Andes mountain range on the other.
-A sprawling and chaotic city, the capital of Peru is overcrowded, polluted and a noisy metropolis.
+A sprawling and chaotic place, the capital of Peru is overcrowded, polluted and noisy, but it is also a colourful and vibrant city.
 The stark contrast between poverty and wealth is most visible in the miles of dusty shantytowns that stretch along the coast on either side of the city, and the glitzy apartment and office buildings of the affluent seaside suburbs.

 Lima dominates the country's political and commercial life and is the major gateway to the rest of the country.
 The city retains some of its original charm and has much to offer the visitor.
 Some of Peru's best museums, restaurants and nightlife are here, and the old colonial centre holds a certain elegance with its beautiful churches and convents, graceful old mansions, central plazas and classic colonial-style buildings.
 The outstanding art and archaeology museums provide an excellent introduction to the history and culture that visitors will come across in other parts of the country.

 One of the most beautiful and rugged parts of Peru nestles in the Andean Highlands of the Huaraz region, northeast of Lima, part of the HuascarÃ¡n National Park that is a UNESCO Biosphere Reserve and World Heritage Trust site.
 This area is the climbing and hiking centre of Peru and the spectacular CallejÃ³n de Huaylas Valley is a magnet for thousands of travellers looking for beautiful mountain scenery, superb hiking opportunities, glacial lakes and quaint mountain villages and markets.